endymion1818/deliciousreverie/src/pages/post/project-documentation-template.md

-+++
+---
-date = "2015-11-01T15:21:21+01:00"
+categories:
-draft = false
+- project coordination
-title = "Project Documentation Templates" description = "Writing documentation for new team members - or just to provide a referenceable standard - is hard.
-I've provided these documents with the aim of helping this process." categories = [
+date: "2015-11-01T15:21:21+01:00"
-  "project coordination"
+description: Writing documentation for new team members - or just to provide a referenceable standard - is hard.
+I've provided these documents with the aim of helping this process.
-]
+draft: false
-tags = [
+tags:
-    "tools and processes",
+- tools and processes
-]
+title: Project Documentation Templates
-+++
+---

 **Writing documentation for new team members - or just to provide a referenceable standard - is hard.
 I've provided these documents with the aim of helping this process.**